What’s On

 gather people of every race and language

-to share with Timothy and Titus and all your saints
+to share with Chad and all your saints

 in the eternal banquet of Jesus Christ our Lord.